OpShin/plutus-bench/README.md

 That's it!
 You can now interact with the mock ledger using the BlockFrost client.

 You may further manipulate the ledger using the `/<session-id>/ledger` endpoints.

+## Tutorials and Walkthroughs

+- Concrete example and introduction (Reddit): https://www.reddit.com/r/CardanoDevelopers/comments/1j2irs1/introducing_mockfrost_plutusbench_for_endtoend/
+- Walkthrough: How to adapt your off-chain scripts to MockFrost (YouTube): https://youtu.be/B2wZd1xDSMU

 ### Similar Projects